Areeba-binteali/Physical-AI-Textbook/website/docs/module-3-isaac/02-synthetic-data.md

 ---
 id: 02-synthetic-data
-title: 2.
-Photorealistic Simulation & Synthetic Data
+title: "# The Need for Synthetic Data in AI Robotics"
-slug: /module-3-isaac/synthetic-data
 ---

 ## The Need for Synthetic Data in AI Robotics